I Thought My Skin Cancer Risk Was Low — Until I Had My Moles Mapped

 What are moles — and what causes them?

 While many people have moles, not all of us (myself included) are sure what they are or why they show up.
-“Moles are common on the skin and form when pigment-producing cells group together,” says consultant dermatologist and British Skin Foundation spokesperson Dr Zainab Laftah.
+“Moles are common on the skin and form when pigment-producing cells group together,” says consultant dermatologist Dr. Zainab Laftah.
 “They usually present in childhood or teen years but some appear later,” she says.
 There are different kinds of moles, too.
-“They can be flat and dark, slightly raised and coloured, or flesh-coloured and raised,” she explains.
+“They can be flat and dark, slightly raised and colored, or flesh-colored and raised,” she explains.

 AdvertisementADVERTISEMENT

-UV radiation is the most common cause of melanoma, a type of skin cancer which can spread to other parts of the body.
-According to research carried out by Macmillan and Soltan, 65% of us are unaware that exposure to UVA — one type of ultraviolet light emitted by the sun — can increase the risk of moles becoming cancerous.
+UV radiation is a major contributing factor for melanoma, a type of skin cancer which can spread to other parts of the body.
+A survey conducted by the American Academy of Dermatology found that out of 1,000 US adults, 52% of Gen Z adults were not aware of one or more sunburn risks, including potentially developing skin cancer.
 Crucially, we need wider education and increased awareness about moles: How to check them, which concerns to look out for, and how dangerous sun exposure can be.

 When are moles a cause for concern?

 Although the majority of moles are ‘normal’ or benign, they can change over time and turn into melanomas aka skin cancer.
 Contrary to popular belief, people around my age (26) aren't exempt, as I learned from Professor Firas Al-Niaimi, a leading dermatologist and skin expert at Taktouk Clinic.
-In fact, Cancer Research UK reports that melanomas and carcinomas are the most common diagnosed cancers among young people.
-Dr Al-Niaimi added that just a few episodes of severe sunburn can increase your risk of developing melanoma.
-Similarly, just one session on a sunbed before the age of 35 increases your risk of developing melanoma by 75%.
+In fact, the American Cancer Society reports that melanoma is one of the most common cancers among young people.
+Dr. Al-Niaimi added that just a few episodes of severe sunburn can increase your risk of developing melanoma.
+Similarly, just one session on a tanning bed before the age of 35 increases your risk of developing melanoma by 75%.

 AdvertisementADVERTISEMENT